jdrhyne/nutrient-dws-typescript-client/README.md

 - 🌐 **Isomorphic**: Works in both Node.js and browser environments
 - 🔒 **Type-safe**: Full TypeScript support with comprehensive type definitions
-- 🚀 **Build API**: Powerful document assembly with the Build API for complex workflows
+- 🚀 **Workflow API**: Powerful document assembly with the Workflow API for complex document workflows
 - 🔗 **Fluent interface**: Chain operations with WorkflowBuilder and BuildApiBuilder
 - 🔐 **Flexible authentication**: Support for API keys and async token providers
 - 📦 **Multiple module formats**: ESM and CommonJS builds